MRINALPRAKASHFSD/MINI_PROJECT_PARADIGM_SHIFT/backend/Ishaanparashar.md

 to duplicated code across the different BFF layers.
 Without such an abstraction, the shared backend eventually becomes a "distributed monolith" where a single change intended for the web inadvertently crashes the mobile experience.
+Such dependencies can stall innovation for both platforms, as every minor update requires